-Indiana Jones has gone down in history as one of the most charismatic and memorable movie heroes of all time, his whip and hat amongst the most iconic pieces of character costume ever assembled and Harrison Ford’s wry smile about as integral to his success as his creators Steven Spielberg and George Lucas.
+Indiana Jones has gone down in history as one of the most charismatic and memorable movie heroes of all time, his whip and hat amongst the most iconic pieces of character costume ever assembled, Harrison Ford’s wry smile about as integral to his success as his creators Steven Spielberg and George Lucas.

 5. Indiana Jones and the Kingdom of the Crystal Skull (2008)

 Rarely if ever does the task of uncovering clues seem important, despite how these brief moments are by far the highlights of the film and the backbone of the earlier trilogy, and the mythology is so poorly explained that little is known as to why the characters are even pursuing their discovery at all, especially when it proves to be of so much risk to their lives.

-Unlike in all three of the other films, there’s not a moment people can uniformly agree upon as being great either.
-Everything seems shot on green screen, the CG effects are so ever-present they’re distracting, and the series abandons its tightrope walk between realistic and absurd to jump head first into human-eating ants, sword fights taking place across moving vehicles and Shia LaBeouf swinging from vines in the rainforest like a monkey.
+Unlike in all four of the other films, there’s not a moment people can uniformly agree upon as being great either.
+Everything seems shot on green screen, the CG effects are so ever-present they’re distracting, and the series abandons its tightrope walk between realistic and absurd to jump head first into human-eating ants, sword fights taking place across moving vehicles, and Shia LaBeouf swinging from vines in the rainforest like a monkey.
 Indy even survives a nuclear blast.

 The cast is the biggest it has ever been – Shia LaBeouf, Ray Winstone, John Hurt and a particularly cartoonish Cate Blanchett chief among the new additions – which takes a lot of attention away from the character we’ve all come to see.
 Again, this is disappointing given that Harrison Ford is typically charismatic and remains watchable even through the plethora of uninspired dross this film throws at him.